• Skip to primary navigation

 You will need 2 saucepans – one for cooking the macaroni, and another for making the cheese sauce.

 For baking the macaroni cheese you will need a baking dish large enough to hold everything.
-These baking dishes are similar to the one I used for the photos and they come in various sizes.
+If you are making this recipe for 4 people, then an 8" x 12" dish should be more than big enough.

 Ingredients